safarovd/Workout-Generator/WorkoutGeneratorApp/README.md

 * Configure the Java 8 JDK environment variable
   * MacOS:
-    * Run this to list all of your Java JDKs:
+    * Run this command to list all of your Java JDKs:
       ```bash
       /usr/libexec/java_home -V
       ```